 So, we moored here in Active Cove on Patos Island, and after finishing up some work, we took the dinghy ashore for a little hike out to the lighthouse.

-About 3/4 of the way out to the lighthouse, we hear a voice coming from a little dead end branch of the path.
-"Hey, do you know if there's a restroom….?" indicating back the way we'd come from.
+About 3/4 of the way out to the lighthouse, a voice calls out from a dead end branch of the path, off to our left.
+“Hey, do you know if there’s a restroom….?” indicating back the way we’d come from.
 It was a bit startling, for sure, to see this guy…this guy wearing Carhartts and a ball cap (with an American flag on the front)…coming FROM the direction of the lighthouse, where no boat could beach or anchor.
-We're pretty sure this was one of the same two Carhartt guys from a month ago.
+We’re pretty sure this was one of the same two Carhartt guys from a month ago.
 And obviously, he KNOWS where the restroom is on this tiny island.
-I said "yep, just back there a little ways."
-He says "thanks" and we move on.
-Shortly, we pass the other Carhartt guy walking the same "away from the lighthouse" direction, only this one is now wearing a mustard-Carhartt-colored "suit" of kind of rain pants and rain jacket…and it looks like he's packing a firearm in there.
+I said “yep, just back there a little ways.”
+He says “thanks” and we move on.
+Shortly, we pass the other Carhartt guy walking the same “away from the lighthouse” direction, only this one is now wearing a mustard-Carhartt-colored “suit” of kind of rain pants and rain jacket…and it looks like he’s packing a firearm.
 He fumbles with his chest zipper a bit and says hello as he passes us.
 We keep walking, a little weirded out at the duplicate experience.
 We hang out at the lighthouse a bit, noticing that there are double the solar panels they had the last time we were here.
-There's also a new microwave antenna, and some surveillance cameras we don't think were there before.
+There’s also a new microwave antenna, and some surveillance cameras we don’t think were there before.
 Well…this makes some sense.
 Maybe the Carhartt guys are doing a little border surveillance or something.
-Of course today's experiences are informing this guess, but what else could it be?
+Of course today’s experiences are informing this guess, but what else could it be?